shafu0x/ERC-Conditional-Tokens/README.md

 This ERC formalizes patterns that the prediction market industry has battle-tested for years.
 Providing one interface will accelerate adoption across chains and applications.

+## Usage

+This section is non-normative.

+### Nested conditionals

+Nested positions (via `parentCollectionId`) allow conditioning a position on multiple conditions.
+This is used for (i) decision markets / futarchy, where downstream markets are only meaningful under a particular decision branch, and (ii) outcome refinement, where an existing outcome set is further split by introducing a child condition under that set (instead of mutating the parent condition).

 ## Specification

 ### Methods